 Incidentally, if you are looking for a freeware to manage the Recycle Bins on all your drives, individually, you may check out Karen’s Recycler.

-This free software lets you view information about each drive’s Recycle Bin, including number of deleted files, space occupied by deleted files and free space in it.
+This free software lets you view information about each drive’s Recycle Bin, including a number of deleted files, space occupied by deleted files, and free space in it.

 BinManager is another tool you may want to check out.

 If you do not want to clutter up your desktop with a Recycle Bin or pin it to your Start Menu, you could display it in the taskbar or add it to the Notification Area or place it in the Computer folder too.